treeben77/rblx-open-cloud/docs/source/universe.rst

             list(universe.list_data_stores())

          :param str prefix: Only Iterates datastores with that start with this string
-         :param Union[str, None] scope: The scope the :class:`rblx-open-cloud.DataStore`s will have.
+         :param Union[str, None] scope: The scope the :class:`rblx-open-cloud.DataStore` will have.

          :returns: Iterable[:class:`rblx-open-cloud.DataStore`]
          :raises rblx-open-cloud.InvalidToken: The token is invalid or doesn't have sufficent permissions to list data stores.